N0AHt/rebirth2024/README.md

 Create a new mamba environment and install python
 ```
-$ mamba create -n rebirth python # env will be called rebirth
+$ mamba create -n rebirth python, ipykernel # env will be called rebirth.
+Add ipykernel if using jupyter notebooks
 $ mamba activate rebirth
 ```